Trusty Joe’s Top Picks

 One thing I wish it had, but it doesn’t, is a door lock.
-That’s not a huge dealbreaker if you’re just looking for an inexpensive beverage cooler that can hold your favorite drinks.
+That’s not a huge dealbreaker if you’re just looking for a cheap beverage cooler that can hold your favorite drinks.

 This is another one of the highest rated beverage coolers